moklia/moklia.github.io/_posts/2022-05-29-I-am-trying-to-be-back.md

 * Baby bok choy (struggle to fight with flee bettles)
 * Edemame bean
 * Bean
-* ___ Spinach
+* Perpetual Spinach
-* Lettuce
+* Romaine Lettuce
+* Sunflower (100% germination rate given the fact the seeds were from 2020)
-* Snow pea and __pea
+* Snow pea and homesteader pea

-Ah, I am more ambitious than I thought I am.
+Wow, I am more ambitious than I thought I am.
 I will be having 10+ tomatos this year again but sadly I probably missed out the type I would eat the most (which I make dishes out of).

 ### Strawberry